Dry Flaky Skin in Bulldogs and French Bulldogs

 ANTI-YEAST: to help manage secondary yeast infection.

-DEGREASERS: For bulldog Oily Flaky Greasy Skin (Bulldog Oily Seborrhea) to help flush the hair follicle and remove excess oils.
+DEGREASERS: For bulldog oily flaky greasy skin (Bulldog Oily Seborrhea) to help flush the hair follicles and remove excess oils.

 BATHING: once or twice a week with medicated shampoo.